-In this study, 64 transgenic mice (Thy1-yellow fluorescent protein (YFP) 16, available from The Jackson Laboratory, strain B6.
-Cg-Tg (Thy1-YFP) 16 Jrs/J) with all axon fibers of motor and sensory nerves constitutively expressing YFP fluorescence were employed (8-12 weeks old, weighing 23-28 g, 32 males and 32 females, Fig. 1B, C and D).
-The animal husbandry was conducted in accordance to standards and regulations provided by the National Institutes of Health Guide for Care and Use of Laboratory Animals.
+We purchased 64 transgenic mice (Thy1 YFP 16) from the Jackson Laboratory (strain: B6.Cg-Tg[Thy1-YFP]16Jrs/J; 8–12 weeks old, weighing 23–28 g, 32 males and 32 females; Fig. 1B–D).
+In these mice, all axon fibers of the motor and sensory nerves constitutively express YFP fluorescence.
+Animal husbandry was conducted in accordance with the standards and regulations provided by the National Institutes of Health Guide for Care and Use of Laboratory Animals.
 The study was approved by the Animal Care Committee of Juntendo University.
-Mice were kept in groups of four in a sterile cage maintained at 22℃ ± 2℃ and 40-60% humidity under a 12-hour light/dark cycle.
-The mice had free access to water and 15-kGy gamma-irradiated feed (CRF-1, Oriental Yeast Co.).
-Animals were sacrificed by cervical dislocation under deep anesthesia after the grafts were harvested.
+The mice were kept in groups of four in sterile cages that were maintained at 22℃ ± 2℃ and 40–60% humidity under a 12-hour light/dark cycle, and they had free access to water and 15 kGy gamma-irradiated feed (CRF-1, Oriental Yeast Co.).
+They were sacrificed by cervical dislocation under deep anesthesia after all grafts had been harvested.

 Experimental model

-The experimental group (n = 48) underwent a nerve transection procedure to create an injury to both sciatic nerves which were later followed by two types of repair operations, direct epineurium suture (right hind-limb) and artificial nerve connector (left hind-limb).
-The control group (n = 16) underwent the same procedure without the nerve transection or the repair operation.
-Equal number of female and male mice were assigned to each group.
+The experimental group (n = 48) underwent a nerve transection procedure on the sciatic nerve of each hind limb.
+Two weeks later, this was followed by two types of repair operations: direct epineurial suture (right hind limb) and artificial nerve connector (left hind limb).
+The control group (n = 16) underwent the same procedures but without the nerve transection or the repair operation.
+Equal numbers of male and female mice were assigned to each group.

--Creation of sciatic nerve injury model
+Sciatic nerve injury model creation

-Experimental group were anesthetized with inhalation anesthesia of sevoflurane (5% sevoflurane for induction, 2% for maintenance).
-A 15 mm skin incision was made parallel to the femur on the both hind limbs to expose the sciatic nerves.
-For manipulation of the sciatic nerve, a microscope was used (MZ16FA, Leica Microsystems).
-Once the nerve was detached from the surrounding tissues, it was transected at the halfway between the hip and knee joint (Fig. 1E, F and G).
-Femoral muscle was partially peeled and placed between the nerve stumps to avoid natural reconnection and the wound was closed using 5-0 nylon.
-The animals were left for 2 weeks for the formation of Wallerian degeneration in the distal stump before the repair operations were conducted.
+The mice in the experimental group were anesthetized via inhaled sevoflurane (5% for induction, 2% for maintenance).
+On each hind limb, a 15 mm skin incision was made parallel to the femur to expose the sciatic nerve.
+To manipulate the sciatic nerve, a microscope (MZ16FA, Leica Microsystems) was used.
+Once the nerve was detached from the surrounding tissue, it was transected halfway between the hip and knee joint (Fig. 1E–G).
+The femoral muscle was partially peeled and placed between the nerve stumps to avoid natural reconnection, and the wound was closed using 5-0 nylon.
+The animals were then left for 2 weeks (to allow the formation of Wallerian degeneration in the distal stump) before the repair operations were conducted.

--Repair operations
+Repair operations

-The experimental group underwent the repair operation two weeks after the initial operation.
-Under anesthesia, the wound was re-opened and the sciatic nerve stumps were exposed under the microscope (Fig. 1H and I).
-The formation of Wallerian degeneration was confirmed through the disappearance of YFP fluorescence expression in the distal stump (Fig. 1J and K).
-The end of both stumps were debrided to the minimum extent in order to remove the neuromas and two types of nerve repair were performed to each hind limb.
+The experimental group underwent the repair operations 2 weeks after the initial lesion-generating operation.
+Each mouse was placed under anesthesia, then its wounds were reopened, and the sciatic nerve stumps were exposed under a microscope (Fig. 1H and I).
+The Wallerian degeneration was confirmed by the disappearance of YFP expression in the distal stump (Fig. 1J and K).
+The ends of both stumps were debrided to the minimum extent to remove neuromas, and the two types of nerve repair (one to each hind limb) were performed as follows.

+Epineurial suture – Direct repair (DR)

-Epineurium suture - direct repair (DR): To every right hind limb, a direct epineurium suture was conducted with two stitches of 9-0 nylon (Fig. 2A, B and C).
+Every right hind limb was repaired using a direct epineurial suture, which was conducted with two 9-0 nylon stitches (Fig. 2A–C).

-Nerve repair using nerve connector - connector repair (CR): Every left hind limb was repaired using a 3 mm artificial nerve.
-The artificial nerve was interposed with a stitch of 9-0 nylon on either end.
-Approximately 1 mm of the nerve-ends were inserted into the conduit leaving a distance of 1 mm between the stumps inside the conduit (Fig. 2A, D and E).
+Nerve repair using nerve connector – Connector repair (CR)

+Every left hind limb was repaired using a 3 mm artificial nerve.
+The artificial nerve was interposed with a stitch of 9-0 nylon on each end.
+Approximately 1 mm of each nerve end was inserted into the conduit, leaving 1 mm between the stumps inside the conduit (Fig. 2A, D, and E).

-Quantitative RT-PCR
+Quantitative reverse transcription polymerase chain reaction (qRT-PCR)